Henry Prinsep: Later life

 On his return to England in 1843 Prinsep settled in London, where he was a member of the Carlton Club and the Athenæum Club.
 His ambition at that time was to enter the House of Commons, and he contested four constituencies as a Conservative candidate (Kilmarnock Burghs, Dartmouth, Dover and Harwich).
 At Harwich in March 1851 he was returned by a majority, was unseated by petition on technical grounds connected with his qualification, which were removed by the House of Commons.
 Harwich constituency was then much troubled with petitions against electoral corruption, barely surviving the scrutiny.
 Prinsep lost his seat in another 1851 election there, surrounded by further controversy.

 Prinsep also canvassed for a seat in the court of directors of the East India Company, to which he was elected in 1850.
-When the number of directors was diminished under the act of 1853, he was one of those elected by ballot to retain their seats.
-In 1858, when the council of India was established, he was one of the seven directors appointed to the new council.
+When the number of directors was diminished under the Government of India Act 1853 (16 & 17 Vict. c.
+95), he was one of those elected by ballot to retain their seats.
+In 1858, when the Council of India was established, he was one of the seven EIC directors appointed to the new body.

 In the council of India, Prinsep recorded frequent dissents from the decisions of the secretary of state.
 He was opposed to some of the measures adopted after the Indian Rebellion of 1857.
 He disapproved of the abolition of the system of recruiting British troops for local service in India; and of the original scheme for the establishment of staff corps for India.
 He was opposed to the re-establishment of local government in Mysore, after it had been administered for 30 years by British officers.
-On financial grounds he deprecated the works to improve the navigation of the Godavery River.
+On financial grounds he deprecated the works to improve the navigation of the Godavari River.
 In his last year of office he recorded a protest against the adoption of the narrow gauge for Indian railways.
 He retired from the council in 1874.

 Five or six years after returning from India, the Prinseps settled at Little Holland House, in Kensington.
 There he cultivated the society of artists: G. F. Watts was one of his most attached friends, and lived at Little Holland House for 25 years.
 Another friend was Edward Burne-Jones.

 Prinsep died of bronchitis in 1878, at the house of G. F. Watts at Freshwater, Isle of Wight.